 Free walking Tours in the Old City

-There is no better way to explore the city of Jerusalem then by foot.
-As well as saving lots of money, you will also see more of what this diverse city has to offer.
-Most hotels and hostels will have a city map to help you navigate from A to B. Another option is to join a free guided walking tour of the city which can be booked in advance online.
+There is no better way to explore the city of Jerusalem than by foot.
+Aside from saving lots of money, you will also see more of what this diverse city has to offer.
+Most hotels and hostels will have a city map to help you navigate from point A to point B. Another option is to join a free guided walking tour of the city, which can be booked in advance online.
 Notable sites in the city include the Church of the Holy Sepulchre, the Western Wall, and the Temple Mount.
 Once you are in the Old City it is very easy to walk around and admire the architecture and culture of this historic neighborhood.

 This stylish backpacker hostel can easily be mistaken for a hotel with its trendy décor and spacious private rooms.
 The Post is conveniently located just 200 meters from the Old City and visitors will find public transport just outside.
 The rooms are clean and comfortable and guests can choose to stay in a shared dorm ($32 per person per night) or a private double room ($103 per night) complete with a bathroom and shower.
 There are also plenty of other hostels to choose from, each with their own character.